GFNOrg/gfn-lm-tuning/next_sentence/README.md

-# Experiment - Next sentence continuation
+# GFlowNet fine-tuning for next sentence continuation

 This file gives instructions for how to setup and run the experiment on next sentence continuation.
 We will go over: